markusthemaker/DewPointThermometer/README.md

 ## Wiring

-**Note:** The ESP32 and LoRa, SHT85, Ethernet modules operate at 3.3V logic.
+**Note:** The ESP32, LoRa, and Ethernet modules operate at 3.3V logic.
 The LCD typically requires 5V and is not 3.3V tolerant on I2C lines.
 Use a bidirectional logic level converter for I2C SDA and SCL lines between ESP32 (3.3V) and LCD (5V).

 | ![Dew Point Thermometer Prototype Wiring](./img/3.jpeg) |
 |:--:|